dattalab/keypoint-moseq/docs/source/FAQs.rst

 ------------------------
 **To confirm that model fitting was successful, you can check the following:**

 - Syllables have the target duration.
 You can check the median duration by inspecting the plots generated during fitting (as shown below).
-You can also plot the distribution of syllable durations using ``kpms.plot_duration_distribution(name=name, project_dir=project_dir)``.
+You can also plot the distribution of syllable durations using ``kpms.plot_duration_distribution(project_dir, model_name)``.
 If the median duration is below/above the target value, adjust the ``kappa`` hyperparameter and re-fit the model.
 Initially it may be necessary to change `kappa` by a factor of 10 or more.

 - The syllable labels stabilized during the last few iterations of model fitting.
 This can be checked by inspection of the heatmaps generated during model fitting (e.g. the right-most subplot below).